Company benefits: Their impact on settlement agreements

 What are company benefits?

-They are offered as an incentive and will vary depending on your role, the nature and size of the organisation and the budget your employers have to spend.
+They are offered as an incentive and vary depending on your role, the nature and size of the organisation and the budget your employers have to spend.

 Companies also put together benefits packages to attract prospective employees, retain them and help improve their work-life balance and overall career goals.